 There’s a very fine line between doing something new, and doing something that you have no idea about.
-For example, I’ve recently been asked to do a whole bunch of dating site reviews.
+One of my first freelancing jobs was to write a bunch of dating site reviews.
 At first, I wasn’t sure.
 I’d never used a dating site before and I just wasn’t convinced I was the right person for the job.
-But I gave it a go anyway.
-And you know what, it’s been one of my favourite projects to date.
+But I gave it a go anyway because the client was someone I really wanted to work with.
+And you know what, it’s was one of my favourite projects to date.

 You know yourself and your skills best, so do what you feel is right.